-- Need access to lending products: This institution has an excellent selection of business lending products, including accounts receivable (A/R) financing, asset-based lending, equipment financing, term loans, factoring, and commercial real estate lending.
+- Need access to lending products: This institution has an excellent selection of business lending products, including accounts receivable (A/R) financing, asset-based lending, equipment financing, term loans, invoice factoring, and commercial real estate (CRE) lending.

 When TAB Bank Is Not a Good Fit

 - You want an ATM card for your savings account: TAB Bank’s business savings account doesn’t provide an ATM card.
 If this is a necessity, then Live Oak Bank’s business savings account comes with an ATM card that can be used at Allpoint ATM networks nationwide.